pachyderm/pachyderm/doc/docs/2.0.x/enterprise/deployment.md

 !!!
 Attention
-      When enterprise is enabled [through Helm, auth is automatically activated](../auth/).
+      When enterprise is enabled [through Helm, auth is automatically activated](../auth/). auth is automatically activated.
+      Set the helm value `pachd.activateAuth` to false to prevent the bootstrap of auth on the cluster.

 ### Activate Pachyderm Enterprise Edition On An Existing Cluster